WilliamAlexanderMorrison/igrill-hassio/README.md

 My objectives were:
 * Be able to walk away from my grill and continue monitoring temperatures
 * Keep data within my home network when possible
-* Dockerize the iGrill monitor to ensure health and make repeating installation easy
+* Dockerize the iGrill monitor to ensure it never dies and make repeating installation easy

 ## Hardware Components
 * iGrill v2